jonlpersson/ed-latimore/site/_drafts/8-benefits-of-using-mastic-gum-and-mastic-gum-extracts.md

 Numerous research studies have highlighted the potent anticancer properties found within mastic.
 [An investigation conducted in 2009](https://pubmed.ncbi.nlm.nih.gov/19838938/) delved into the efficacy of mastic essential oil against lung cancer cells, concluding that it not only exhibited the potential to combat these cells but also to hinder tumor growth.

+[More research showed](https://pubmed.ncbi.nlm.nih.gov/17376297/) that mastic gum is a potent upregulator of maspin (mammary serine protease inhibitor) in prostate cancer cells.
+You can [learn more about protease inhibitors](https://my.clevelandclinic.org/health/treatments/24937-protease-inhibitors) here, but they basically prevent certain viruses from making copies of themselves.
+In the context of this specific type of protease inhibitor, it seems to play a role in preventing cancer cells from making copies of themselves.

+Mapsin is normally downregulated in breast and prostate cancers, allowing them to replicate more easily, but upregulating mapsin puts a dent in the growth of these cancers. ([source](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3602294/))

 Furthermore, the potential of mastic essential oil to act preventively and contribute to wellness strategies aimed at deterring androgen-insensitive prostate cancer cells is worth noting.
 In addition, a 2011 study provided compelling evidence indicating that mastic serves as a scavenger for free radicals and a valuable antioxidant.

 ### Mastic can help with allergic asthma&nbsp;